-According to the provisions of Code of Civil Proceedings of Lithuania the Court may not allow more than 14 days from the day of ship arrest commence legal action on the merits of the claim with the competent court.
-Therefore within 14 days from the day on which ship arrest order is made the legal action on the merits must be started in order to maintain the arrest.
+According to the Code of Civil Proceedings of Lithuania the Court may allow not more than 14 days from the day of ship arrest to commence legal action on the merits of the claim with the competent court.
+Normally the courts allow 14 days.